23 Jul How managers can help employees avoid burnout

 - Low employee engagement

-How can decision-makers help employees avoid burnout?
+How can decision-makers help avoid employee burnout?

 Managers have a responsibility to look after the wellbeing of their employees.
 High-performing employees want to be challenged and thrive under pressure but not at the expense of their health and wellbeing.

 If managers want to help their employees to thrive in these fast-moving times, they need to put processes in place that both challenge and nurture.
 Here are six ways you can reduce the risk of burnout in your business.